The $K^{\aleph_0}$ Game: Vertex Colouring: The basic version

-In her first turn, Maker picks some edge $v_1v_2$.
-In case Breaker is the first player, she picks one that only uses fresh vertices.\\ In a later turn, suppose $v_n$ is the last vertex that was added to Maker's subgraph.
-Now, if there is some $v_i$, $1 \leq i < n$ such that \begin{enumerate}[label={($\square${\arabic{*}})}] \item $v_iv_n$ has not yet been claimed in either colour, \item $N_M (v_n) \subseteq N_M (v_i) $, and \item $i$ is minimal subject to~\ref{vanilla_version_not_yet_claimed} and~\ref{vanilla_version_neighbourhoods_match}, \end{enumerate} then Maker claims $v_iv_n$.
+We will call the following strategy for Maker the \emph{structured greedy strategy}.
+In her first turn, she picks some edge $v_1v_2$.
+In case Breaker was the first player, she picks one that only uses fresh vertices.\\ In a later turn, suppose $v_n$ is the last vertex that was added to Maker's subgraph.
+Now, if there is some $v_i$, $1 \leq i < n$ such that \begin{enumerate}[label={($\square${\arabic{*}})}] \item $v_iv_n$ has not yet been claimed in either colour, \item $N_M (v_n) \subseteq N_M (v_i) $, and \item $i$ is minimal subject to~\labelcref{vanilla_version_not_yet_claimed,vanilla_version_neighbourhoods_match}, \end{enumerate} then Maker claims $v_iv_n$.
 If there is no such $v_i$, she picks a fresh vertex $v_{n+1}$ and claims $v_1v_{n+1}$.